EmmanuelJojy/HangMan/readme.md

 ## Execution

 Requires a Java JDK installed for Execution.
-Download all files to a dedicated directory and open terminal the same.
+Download all files to a dedicated directory (excluding class and documentation directory) and open terminal at the same location.
 Then run the following sequentially.
 Note: An active network connection is required for use of database.